Federal Benefits and State Services

 Learn what's available for adults with developmental disabilities.

 A variety of federal benefits and state services are established to support adults with developmental disabilities.

 It can be very confusing to sort through the differences between Social Security and Medicaid benefits, as well as the many services and programs provided in this state.

-To help you understand your options, this booklet offers an overview of the following major benefits and services:
+To help you understand your options, this booklet offers an overview of the following major benefits and services (See Table of Contents):

 Table of Contents

 DEVELOPMENTAL DISABILITIES ADMINISTRATION (DDA)

 - New HCBS Waiver: Individial & Family Services Waiver